The Katherine Vaughns Internship Program

 - Professional Development: Interns are offered the following opportunities to help further develop their professional careers:

-- Intern Seminars - These regular meetings are an opportunity for interns to learn from and network with theater professionals, including guest designers, area artists, and Baltimore Center Stage staff.
+- Intern Seminars - These regular meetings are an opportunity for interns to learn from and network with theater professionals.

-- Portfolio Reviews - Interns are encouraged to keep their portfolios updated throughout the season for portfolio reviews with Center Stage staff and guest designers.
+- Portfolio Reviews - Interns are encouraged to keep their portfolios updated throughout the season for portfolio reviews.

 - Evaluations - Interns are evaluated within 90 days of arrival and again at the end of the internship.
 Evaluations provide a formal framework within which to discuss progress, identify goals, and articulate mutual expectations.

-- Applicants must commit full time to one entire season at Baltimore Center Stage from mid-August to early June.
-(If you are currently enrolled in school and are not able to work with us full time, learn about our Part-Time/Summer Internships.)
+- Applicants must commit full time to one entire season at Baltimore Center Stage typically from mid-August to early June.

 - Because of the time-consuming nature of securing visas for foreign students, we are unable to accept applications for non-US citizens.